-Worksheet 3.5, "Insights and Future Directions" provides discussion questions to encourage reflection on what you have learned from the program.
+Worksheet 3.4, "Insights and Future Directions" provides discussion questions to encourage reflection on what you have learned from the program.

 We end the program with a pause for insight and direction.
-In Worksheet 3.5, questions are provided so that participants can summarize insights and decide on future directions.
-These questions are summarized in Table 3.4, below.
+In Worksheet 3.4, questions are provided so that participants can summarize insights and decide on future directions.
+These questions are summarized in Table 3.3, below.
 Complete these and then share your responses with a partner.
 After finishing your discussion with a partner, come back to the group as a whole and discuss one or two decisions that you have made about coming out in going forward.

-Table 3.4: Insights and Future Directions
+Table 3.3: Insights and Future Directions

 - What did you learn about stigma and coming out from this program? - What are the costs and benefits of you coming out?
 Might you come out in some places?
 Where?
 (Worksheet 1.3) - What ways might work for you in terms of coming out?
-(Worksheet 2.2) - To whom might you disclose?
+(Worksheet 2.2) - How do you want to disclose?
 (Worksheet 2.3) - How do you feel about stigmatizing responses from others?
 (Worksheet 2.4) - What do you think of your story?
 How might you improve it?
-(Worksheets 3.1 and 3.2) - Are there consumer-operated programs that might work for you?
-(Worksheet 3.4) - List three things you might do in terms of coming out in the future.
+(Worksheets 3.1 and 3.2) - List three things you might do in terms of coming out in the future.

-BOOSTER
+BOOSTER MANUAL

-Follow- Up 1.
-The Decision to Disclose 63
+Follow-Up 1.
+The Decision to Disclose 56

-Task 1 Did you intend to disclose?
-63
+1. Did you intend to disclose?

-Task 2 How did disclosure go?
-66
+2. How did disclosure go?

-Follow- Up 2.
-Peer Support Programs 70
+Follow-Up 2.
+Social Media Disclosure 60

-Task 1 Did you pursue any peer support programs?
-70
+1. Did you disclose through social media?

-Follow- Up 3.
+Follow-Up 3.
 What Has Changed?
-74
+62

-Task 1 Revisiting the costs and benefits of disclosure 74
+1. Revisiting the costs and benefits of disclosure 62

-Task 2 How will you tell your story now?
-78
+2. How will you tell your story now?
+64